caprowsky/dh.unica_omeka.s/web/modules/ImageServer/README.md

 /usr/bin/convert --version
 ```

-* Tiled pyramidal tiff
+#### Tiled pyramidal tiff

+If you choose pyramidal tiff as the tile format, note that the Tiled pyramidal
-Tiled pyramidal tiff is supported natively by ImageMagick, but not efficiently
+tiff is supported natively by ImageMagick, but not efficiently for reading,
-for reading, because it cannot extract a small portion without reading the whole
+because it cannot extract a small portion without reading the whole file.
+So it
-file.
-So it is recommended to use the separate library [libvips] for dynamic
+is recommended to use the separate library [libvips] for dynamic extraction.

-extraction.
+#### External image server Cantaloupe

+This module is not required if you use an external image server like Cantaloupe.
+Nevertheless, in that case, you can read some info about [integration of Cantaloupe with Omeka].

 Image Server
 ------------

-From version 3.6.3.1, tiles are created automatically for all new images, if
+From version 3.6.3.1, tiles are created automatically for all new images when
-option is set.
-It's not recommended to set it if the existing media doesn't have
+the option is set to "auto".
+It's not recommended to set it if the existing
-tiles yet, so you have to bulk size them first.
-The conversion of the renderer
+media doesn't have tiles yet, so you have to bulk size them first.
+The
-from "tile" to the standard "file" can be done with the job in the config form.
+conversion of the renderer from "tile" to the standard "file" can be done with
+the job in the config form.

 Furthermore, an option in settings and site settings allows to specify the
 default display: tile or large thumbnail.
 It can be selected directly in the
 theme too (thumbnail "tile").

+Of course, if you use an external server, you don't need to create static or
+dynamic tiles.

 ### Creation of static tiles